-Besides the cottage renovation, we’re doing a shed retro-fit.
-It’ll become a Reception and event space for Stellar Violets, with loft studio, and under roof storage space.
+In addition to the cottage renovation, we’re doing a shed retro-fit.
+It’ll become a secret studio, and under roof storage space.
 Rob started the job before he went away on holiday.
-Now a friend of ours, Paul Pulé, has come to stay a while and finish off.
+Now a friend, Paul Pulé, has come to stay a while and finish off.

 The existing loft hadn’t been built to safe standards.
-Besides getting an engineer’s stamp on our reinforcements, we did a lot of other research before commencing fit out.
+Besides getting an engineer’s stamp on our reinforcements, we did a lot of other research before commencing.
 An insulation and acoustics display we saw at an eco centre, Terre Vivante, in France, came in handy!

 Insulation to Minimise Heat and Sound Transfer